-Figure 5g-i show the real (continuous lines) and binormal (dashed lines) ROC curves for the three forecasting systems, respectively, for VRT = 0.2, 10, and 50 mm/12h and the rainfall accumulation period ending at t+24 (i.e., day 1 forecast).
+Figure 5g-i show the real (continuous line) and binormal (dashed line) ROC curves for the three forecasting systems, respectively, for VRT = 0.2, 10, and 50 mm/12h and the rainfall accumulation period ending at t+24 (i.e., day 1 forecast).
 For VRT = 0.2 mm/12h, the real and binormal ROC curves are almost overlapping, and both AROCt and AROCz are very similar.
-This means that both post-processed forecasts (Single- and Multiple-WT ecPoint) do not add any additional information that improves the discrimination ability of ENS in distinguishing between “dry” and “wet” conditions.
+This means that both post-processed forecasts (Single- and Multiple-WT ecPoint) do not add much additional information that improves the discrimination ability of ENS in distinguishing between “dry” and “wet” conditions.
 For VRT = 10 mm/12h, the real and binormal ROC curves are again overlapping.
 The major difference compared to the previous case is the fact that the last meaningful point in the real ROC curve for ENS (point A, Figure 5h) is closer to the bottom left corner of the unit square than the last meaningful points in the real ROC curve for Single-WT ecPoint (point B) and Multiple-WT ecPoint (point C).
 This causes AROCt for both post-processed forecasts to be ~5% bigger than that for ENS, while AROCz remains similar for the three forecasting systems.
 The AROCt for Multiple-WT ecPoint (= 0.95) is slightly bigger than that for Single-WT ecPoint (=0.94).
 The real ROC curves for events exceeding a VRT = 50 mm/12h show a similar behaviour to the one seen for VRT = 10 mm/12h.
 The distance between the last meaningful point in the real ROC curve for ENS (point A, Figure 5i), Single-WT ecPoint (point B) and Multiple-WT ecPoint (point C) is bigger, so that the AROCt for both post-processed forecasts is ~27% bigger than that for ENS.
 The AROCt for Single-WT ecPoint (= 0.86) is this time slightly bigger than that for Multiple-WT ecPoint (=0.85).
 This is due to the fact that last meaningful point in the real ROC curve for Single-WT ecPoint (point B) is located higher up and to the right of the last meaningful point of the real ROC curve for the Multiple-WT ecPoint (point C).
 Due to the position of B and C, the binormal approximation of the ROC curves for Single-WT ecPoint (grey dashed line, Figure 5i) lies to the right of the binormal ROC for the Multiple-WT ecPoint (orange dashed line) so that AROCz for the Single-WT ecPoint (=0.956) results smaller than the AROCz for the Multiple-WT ecPoint (=0.965).

 Case study: extreme rainfall and flash floods in China in July 2021